anderson-aristotle/handlebars-training/README.md

 - When the `Remove` button is clicked, make a `Delete` request to the API.
 Upon success, the book should be removed from the page.
 (Don't delete too many books!)
 - Add a prompt that checks if the user is sure they want to remove the book.

+_Hint: For the documentation, pay particular attention to the optional `selector` parameter and to the example near the bottom labelled "Display each paragraph's text in an alert box whenever it is clicked"._

 ## Additional Resources